Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Introduction

 \section{Introduction}

 Let us first consider simple hypothesis testing.
-Here the null hypothesis states that a random variable $X^n$ follows the independent and identical (i.i.d.) law $P^{\times n}$ and the alternative hypothesis states that $X^n$ follows the i.i.d.\ law $Q^{\times n}$, where $P$ and $Q$ are probability mass functions on a discrete set~$\cX$.
+Here the null hypothesis states that a random variable $X^n$ follows the independent and identical (i.i.d.) law $P^{\times n}$ and the alternative hypothesis states that $X^n$ follows the i.i.d.\ law $Q^{\times n}$, where $P$ and $Q$ are probability mass functions on a finite set~$\cX$.
 We write this as follows: \hypoinformal{$X^n \sim P^{\times n}$}{$X^n \sim Q^{\times n}$}

 Assume now that our test $T^n$ is given as a randomized function from the observed event in $\cX^n$ to $\{0,1\}$.
+Here the values $1$ and $0$ signify that we accept and reject the null hypothesis, respectively.
 We are particularly interested in the asymmetric case where two kind of errors are treated differently.
-The \emph{type-I error}, given as $\alpha_n = P^{\times n}[T^n(X^n) = 0]$, is the probability that the test rejects the null hypothesis even if it is correct.
-The \emph{type-II error}, given as $\beta_n = Q^{\times n}[T^n(X^n) = 1]$, is the probability that the test confirms the null hypothesis when the alternative hypothesis is correct.
+The \emph{type-I error}, given as $\alpha_n = P^{\times n}[T^n(X^n) = 0]$, is the probability that the test rejects the null hypothesis when it is true.
+The \emph{type-II error}, given as $\beta_n = Q^{\times n}[T^n(X^n) = 1]$, is the probability that the test confirms the null hypothesis when the alternative hypothesis is true.
 (See Section~\ref{sec:binaryhypo} for formal definitions of these quantities.)

 On the one hand, if we impose a constant constraint on the type-I error, namely if we require that $\alpha_n \leq \varepsilon$ for some $\varepsilon \in (0,1)$, then the there exists a sequence of tests such that $\beta_n$ goes zero exponentially fast in $n$.
 The exponent is known to be the relative entropy, $D(P\|Q)$.
 This is Stein's lemma~\cite{chernoff56} (see also~\cite{dembo98,bucklew90}) and we also call this exponent the \emph{threshold rate} of the problem.
 (See Section~\ref{sec:opquant} for definitions of the relevant operational quantities.)
-Further, Strassen~\cite{strassen62} derived the second order expansion of the optimal exponent as
+Further, Yushkevich~\cite{yushkevich53} derived the second order expansion (see also Strassen~\cite{strassen62} for a higher order expansion) of the optimal exponent as

 where $\Phi$ is the cumulative standard normal distribution function and $V$ is the variance of the logarithmic likelihood ratio.
 (See Section~\ref{sec:renyi} for definitions of the relevant information quantities.)
+All our statements are independent of the basis choice for the logarithm as long as $\exp$ is taken as the inverse of $\log$, unless it is otherwise noted.

 On the other hand, if we impose an exponential constraint on the type-II error, namely if we require that $\beta_n \leq \exp(-n R)$ for some rate $R \in (0, D(P\|Q))$, we find that the optimal type-I error decreases exponentially fast to zero with